mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 You can select a renderer to play the media served from a server.
 The full content hierarchy of the media on the server can be browsed hierarchically.
 Searching the media library is also supported using UPnP search syntax.
+Playlists can be created and maintained.

 Controls are available to control the playback of the media on the renderer.
+Currently playing media can be stored as a favorite.
 Each discovered renderer will also be registered as an openHAB audio sink.

 ## Supported Things